 EMS Billing & Medical Records Overview

 City policy establishes full cost recovery associated with providing ambulance transportation to patients.
-The charges for ambulance transportation are established by City ordinance and the current rates are set forth in Los Angeles Administrative Code Section 22.210.2(b).
+The charges for ambulance transportation are established by City ordinance (PDF, opens in a new tab) and the current rates are set forth in Los Angeles Administrative Code Section 22.210.2(b) (PDF, opens in a new tab) .
 Even if a patient has insurance, their insurance may not cover the cost of the ambulance transport or may pay only a portion of the bill.
 This applies to Medicare, Medi-Cal, and private insurers.
-The LAFD’s billing contractor, Digitech, will make every attempt to obtain payment from a patient's insurance carrier(s) but, if they are unable to verify insurance coverage or a carrier either denies a claim or pays only a portion of the bill, then the patient is responsible for any unpaid charges resulting from the ambulance transport.
+The LAFD's billing contractor, Digitech, will make every attempt to obtain payment from a patient's insurance carrier(s) but, if they are unable to verify insurance coverage or a carrier either denies a claim or pays only a portion of the bill, then the patient is responsible for any unpaid charges resulting from the ambulance transport.

 Ambulance Billing Questions

-Information regarding an ambulance bill may be obtained online from the LAFD EMS billing contractor, Digitech, at ambulancebilling.com.
-From this website a patient or authorized representative may
+Information regarding an ambulance bill may be obtained from the LAFD EMS billing contractor, Digitech, through the following patient portals:

-• obtain the balance on the account
+• Obtain the balance on the account

-• update the patient's insurance information
+• Update the patient's insurance information

-Digitech representatives are available by phone by calling (888) 772-3203 between 7:00 a.m. and 5:00 p.m.
-PST.
+Digitech representatives are available by phone between 7:00 a.m. and 5:00 p.m.
+Pacific Time:

 To protect patient privacy, representatives must speak with the patient or a minor patient's parent or legal guardian.
 Unless authorized by a patient to receive medical information and records, third-party callers may only update a patient's insurance information.